TREASURIES-Prices rally on record low increase in Q2 labor costs

 NEW YORK, July 31 U.S. Treasuries rallied on Friday after data showed labor costs rose in the second quarter by the smallest margin on record, putting a dent in the argument for the U.S. Federal Reserve to raise interest rates in September.

-Investors have been building positions that anticipate that the Fed will finally raise U.S. rates this year for the first time since 2006, lifting off its near-zero interest rate policy as the economy strengthens.
+Investors have been building positions that anticipated the Fed this year will finally raise U.S. interest for the first time since 2006, lifting off its near-zero interest rate policy as the economy strengthens.

 The Employment Cost Index (ECI), the broadest measure of labor costs, rose 0.2 percent, marking the smallest increase in the index's 33-year history, the U.S. Labor Department reported.